-In July 2021, Oregon established an elective Pass-Through Entity Tax (PTE-E), a business alternative income tax in response to the $10,000 cap on the federal State and Local Tax (SALT) deduction added in the 2017 federal Tax Cuts and Jobs Act.
+In July 2021, Oregon established a Pass-Through Entity Elective (PTE-E) Tax, a business alternative income tax in response to the $10,000 cap on the federal State and Local Tax (SALT) deduction included in the 2017 federal Tax Cuts and Jobs Act.

 Qualifying members of an electing PTE are eligible for a credit equal to 100 percent of the member's distributive share of the PTE-E tax paid.

-You may receive an error when registering for PTE-E on Revenue Online (ROL).
-If you receive an error you may need to have “Third Party Access" set to “Yes" within your ROL account.
+You may receive an error when registering for PTE-E Tax on Revenue Online (ROL).
+If you receive an error, you may need to have “Third-Party Access" set to “Yes" within your ROL account.
 To change the setting follow these steps after logging into your ROL account:

-From the main ROL screen select “Settings" located at the top right.
+- From the main ROL screen select “Manage My Profile" located at the top right.

-3) Q: Must the entity make an election to pay the PTE-E Tax each year?
+Yes.
+The entity must make an election to pay each

 Sole proprietorships and single member LLCs electing to file as sole proprietorships may not elect to pay the PTE-E Tax.